The Halo Flashpoint Noble Team Expansion is here with six MasterCraft Resin Spartans, two UNSC Man Cannons, and a new double-mat format in the box.

 - Contents: 6 MasterCraft Resin Noble Team miniatures (Carter, Kat, Jun, Jorge, Emile, Noble Six), 2 UNSC Man Cannon interactive terrain pieces, 1 Noble Team Expansion booklet, 6 Character Profile Cards, 2 Special Order Reference Cards

-- Key specs: Requires a Halo: Flashpoint starter set; introduces the double-mat format with 400-500 point fireteams and an 8Ă—16 cube battlefield
+- Key specs: Requires a Halo: Flashpoint starter set; introduces the double-mat format with 400-500 point fireteams and an 8×16 cube battlefield

 Six Legendary Spartans Now In MasterCraft Resin

-Mantic finally put all of Noble Team in one box, and they did it in MasterCraft Resin.
-Carter, Kat, Jun, Jorge, Emile, Noble Six.
-That’s great for anyone who’s been kitbashing a Carter stand-in out of starter Spartans and a spare visor, because now you can stop.
+Mantic finally put all of Noble Team, Carter, Kat, Jun, Jorge, Emile, and Noble Six in one box.
+Perhaps more importantly, they did it in their MasterCraft Resin, which is great for anyone who’s been kitbashing a Carter stand-in out of starter Spartans and a spare visor, because now you can stop.

-Honestly, MasterCraft earns the upgrade on this roster specifically.
-Every Noble Team member has a signature detail: Kat’s prosthetic, Jorge’s chaingun grip, Emile’s skull visor, Jun’s sniper rig.
-On the starter’s restic material, a lot of that softens in the cast, but with MasterCraft, you can still see the detail from across the table.
+Honestly, MasterCraft was worth the upgrade on this roster specifically because every Noble Team member has a signature detail: Kat’s prosthetic, Jorge’s chaingun grip, Emile’s skull visor, and Jun’s sniper rig.
+Because when it comes to the starter set’s restic material, a lot of that softens in the casting.
+But with MasterCraft, you can still see the detail from across the table.

 UNSC Man Cannons Are Real Interactive Terrain

-Two UNSC Man Cannons come in the box as scenery and appear in the new scenarios in the expansion booklet.
-These are the same launch pads from Reach that fling a Spartan across the map in the video game, and Mantic built the tabletop version to do the same job.
+Two UNSC Man Cannons also come in the box as scenery and also appear in the new scenarios in the expansion booklet.
+These are, of course, the same launch pads from that fling a Spartan across the map in the Reach video game, and Mantic built the tabletop version to do the same job.

-If Man Cannons broke your movement assumptions in the Halo campaign, they do it here, too.
-Drop one next to a Spartan with some momentum, and a couple of things shift at once.
-The far objective suddenly isn’t safe, and the fireteam you had pinned in cover has an escape route it didn’t have a second ago.
+If Man Cannons broke your movement assumptions in the Halo campaign, they will do it here, too.
+Drop one next to a Spartan with some momentum, and things get wild.
+That far objective suddenly isn’t safe anymore, and the fireteam you had pinned in cover has an escape route it didn’t have a second ago.

-The game starts playing closer to the video game Halo, with a Man Cannon on the board.
-That’s because you have vertical options, and activation order matters again in a way it didn’t at starter scale.
+With a Man Cannon on the board, the tabletop game starts playing closer to the video game version of Halo because you have vertical options, and activation order matters again in a way it didn’t at the starter set scale.

 Double-Mat Battles Push Games Past Starter Size

-The expansion booklet also introduces the double-mat format.
-Fireteams run 400 to 500 points instead of the base 200, and you play across an 8-by-16 cube battlefield instead of the standard single-mat size.
+The expansion booklet also introduces the double-mat format, where Fireteams run 400 to 500 points instead of the base 200, and you play across an 8-by-16 cube battlefield instead of the standard single-mat size.

-You can build a bigger map in two ways.
-Either combine two existing Halo: Flashpoint boards or mats, or pick up the double-size Reach neoprene mat Mantic released alongside the expansion.
+Best of all, you can build a bigger map in two ways: either by combining two existing Halo: Flashpoint boards or mats, or picking up the double-size Reach neoprene mat Mantic released alongside the expansion.

-If your local group has been frustrated by how quickly standard games collapse into a single, crowded firefight, this format addresses that.
+So, if your local group has been frustrated by how quickly standard games collapse into a single, crowded firefight, this format addresses that now!

 Mantic Has Bundles For Starting With The Noble Team